 - “You’re sad to leave your friend, and it’s time to get in the car for soccer.”

-- Follow through on the boundary you set.
-Instead of repeating yourself 100 times, and getting to the end of your rope, have a more clear plan, and follow-through after only 1-2 prompts:
+Follow through on the boundary you set.
+Instead of repeating yourself 100 times, and getting to the end of your rope, have a clearer plan, and follow through after only 1-2 prompts: